IdrisHanafi/supernets2-contracts/deployment/README.md

 - `trustedAggregatorTimeout`: uint64, If a sequence is not verified in this timeout everyone can verify it
 - `pendingStateTimeout`: uint64, Once a pending state exceeds this timeout it can be consolidated
 - `forkID`: uint64, Fork ID of the zkEVM, indicates the prover (zkROM/executor) version
-- `admin`:address, Admin address, can adjust PolygonZkEVM parameters or stop the emergency state
+- `admin`:address, Admin address, can adjust Supernets2dot0 parameters or stop the emergency state
-- `zkEVMOwner`: address, Able to put the PolygonZkEVM into emergency state (kill switch)
+- `supernets2dot0Owner`: address, Able to put the Supernets2dot0 into emergency state (kill switch)
 - `timelockAddress`: address, Timelock owner address, able to send start an upgradability process via timelock
 - `minDelayTimelock`: number, Minimum timelock delay,
-- `salt`: bytes32, Salt used in `PolygonZkEVMDeployer` to deploy deterministic contracts, such as the PolygonZkEVMBridge
+- `salt`: bytes32, Salt used in `Supernets2dot0Deployer` to deploy deterministic contracts, such as the Supernets2dot0Bridge
-- `initialZkEVMDeployerOwner`: address, Initial owner of the `PolygonZkEVMDeployer`
+- `initialZkEVMDeployerOwner`: address, Initial owner of the `Supernets2dot0Deployer`
 - `maticTokenAddress`: address, Matic token address, only if deploy on testnet can be left blank and will fullfilled by the scripts.
-- `zkEVMDeployerAddress`: address, Address of the `PolygonZkEVMDeployer`.
+- `supernets2dot0DeployerAddress`: address, Address of the `Supernets2dot0Deployer`.
 Can be left blank, will be fullfilled automatically with the `deploy:deployer:ZkEVM:goerli` script.

 ### Optional Parameters